-• overseeing the Company's financial reporting and disclosure processes, including assessment of the appropriateness and application of the Company's accounting policies and principles and any changes to them;

-- reviewing all half yearly and annual reports with Management, advisers and the auditors (as appropriate) and recommending the applicable accounts' adoption by the Board; - overseeing the establishment and implementation of risk management and internal compliance and control systems and ensuring that there is a mechanism for assessing the ongoing efficacy of those systems; - reviewing and approving the terms of engagement of the external auditor at the beginning of each financial year; - approving policies and procedures for appointing or removing an external auditor and for external audit engagement partner rotation; and - meeting periodically with the external auditor and inviting the external auditor to attend Committee meetings to assist the Committee to discharge its obligations.
+- overseeing the Company's financial reporting and disclosure processes, including assessment of the appropriateness and application of the Company's accounting policies and principles and any changes to them; - reviewing all half yearly and annual reports with Management, advisers and the auditors (as appropriate) and recommending the applicable accounts' adoption by the Board; - overseeing the establishment and implementation of risk management and internal compliance and control systems and ensuring that there is a mechanism for assessing the ongoing efficacy of those systems; - reviewing and approving the terms of engagement of the external auditor at the beginning of each financial year; - approving policies and procedures for appointing or removing an external auditor and for external audit engagement partner rotation; and - meeting periodically with the external auditor and inviting the external auditor to attend Committee meetings to assist the Committee to discharge its obligations.

-Because the Audit and Risk Committee is comprised of only two members, the Company does not comply with Recommendations 4.1 and 7.1, which require at least three members.
+Because the Audit and Risk Committee is comprised of only two members, the Company is at a variance with Recommendations 4.1 and 7.1, which require at least three members.
 However, the Board considers the present level of membership to be adequate and that the experience and qualifications of the persons on the Committee are sufficient to ensure that the Committee properly discharges its duties.
-As the operations of the Company develop the Board will reassess the composition of the Audit and Risk Committee.
+As the operations of the Company develop, the Board will reassess the composition of the Audit and Risk Committee.

-4. Risk Management Policy
+3. Risk Management Policy

 The identification and proper management of the Company's risks are an important priority of the Board.
-The Company has adopted a risk management policy appropriate for its business.
+The Company has adopted a Risk Management Policy appropriate for its business.
 The policy highlights the Company's commitment to designing and implementing systems and methods appropriate to minimise and control its risks.

 The Board is responsible for overseeing and approving risk management strategy and policies, including reviewing and ratifying the risk management structure, process and guidelines which are to be developed, maintained and implemented by Management.
 To assist the Board in discharging these obligations, the Board has delegated certain functions to the Audit and Risk Committee.
-The responsibilities of that Committee include overseeing the establishment and implementation of risk management and internal compliance and control systems and reviewing the Company's financial risk management procedures to ensure that it complies with its legal obligations.
-A review of the Company's risk management framework was undertaken during the reporting period.
+The responsibilities of that Committee include overseeing the establishment and implementation of risk management and internal compliance and control systems and reviewing the Company's financial risk management framework, including internal compliance and control systems, was undertaken during the reporting period.

-5. Continuous Disclosure Policy
+4. Continuous Disclosure Policy

-The Company is required to comply with the continuous disclosure requirements of the ASX Listing Rules and the Corporations Act.
+The Company is required to comply with the continuous disclosure requirements of the ASX Listing Rules and the Corporations Act 2001 (Cth) (Corporations Act).
 Subject to the exception contained in the ASX Listing Rules, the Company is required to disclose to the ASX any information concerning the Company which is not generally available and which a reasonable person would expect to have a material effect on the price or value of its shares.